netket/netket/docs/advanced/custom_preconditioners.md

 The output of the preconditioner must be the transformed gradient stored as a PyTree.

 This general API will allow you to implement any preconditioner and use it together with NetKet's variational optimization drivers.
-However, note that any performance optimisation (such as calling {func}`jax.jit` on the code) will be your responsability.
+However, note that any performance optimisation (such as calling {func}`jax.jit` on the code) will be your responsibility.

 ### The LinearPreconditioner interface